How Many Chinese Characters Do I Actually Need to Know?

 In 2013, the Chinese government published a list of the 3,500 most essential characters used in modern Chinese.
-Chinese school children expect to learn all of these characters as they go through the school system as a minimum but many students will leave school knowing a few thousand more than the essential 3,500.
+At a minimum, Chinese schoolchildren learn all of these characters.
+Many students will leave school knowing a few thousand more than the essential 3,500.

-Linguistics research looking at how frequently each Chinese character is used has shown that if you know only the 100 most common Chinese characters, you will be able to read 41% of the characters that appear in common everyday contexts!
+For non-native speakers, research shows that if you know only the 100 most common Chinese characters, you will be able to read 41% of the characters that appear in everyday contexts!
 If you know the 1,000 most common characters, you will be able to read 89%.
 For 2,000 characters, that increases to 97%, and for the 3,000 most common characters, it reaches 99%.

 What HSK Level Should I Aim For?